Como Theatre: Current uses

+In 2018, A$2.5 million was spent making the building safe as the western wall and ceilings were at risk of collapse.
+The Cygnet Cinema is a revival house cinema showing old films using 16 mm or 35 mm film.

 Heritage value

-The Cygnet Theatre was entered into the Register of the National Estate by the Australian Heritage Commission on 27 October 1998 and was classified by the National Trust (WA) on 2 May 1988.
+The Como Theatre was entered into the Register of the National Estate by the Australian Heritage Commission on 27 October 1998 and was classified by the National Trust (WA) on 2 May 1988 as the Cygnet Theatre.
 The building is also included on the City of South Perth's Municipal Inventory and was permanently listed on the State Register of Heritage Places on 30 June 1995.